JavFuertes/RAIL/README.md

 ### Accounting for the uncertainty in component stiffness

-As we initially observed there is a substantial range of stiffnesses the twp main ralway sitffness components can have whilst remaining evaluated as healthy locations.
+As we initially observed there is a substantial range of stiffnesses the twp main railway stiffness components can have whilst remaining evaluated as healthy locations.
 After having performed the parametric study we now aim to quantify the effects of this uncertainty and determine the range under which the FRF may still take whilst remaining as a healthy location.

-We therefore investigate firstly for different mesh sizes 1: Small and 2: Big mesh sizes on the diffrent receptance bounds low [10Hz - 100Hz] and high [300Hz - 900Hz] over which we perform to scenarios:
+We therefore investigate firstly for different mesh sizes 1: Small and 2: Big mesh sizes on the different receptance bounds low [10Hz - 100Hz] and high [300Hz - 900Hz] over which we perform to scenarios:

 - Analysis 1: Sumation of all values within bound.
 - Analysis 2: Sumation of all values excluding natural frequencies